JirehHorton/Customer-Retention-Analysis-SQL/README.md

 ---
 ## License
 - This project is for educational and portfolio purposes only and is not licensed for commercial use.
-The data used in this project is public E-Commerce Data.
+The data used in this project is public Olist E-Commerce Data.

 ---
 ## Author Info